Leikoe/flappy-bot/README.md

 a simple flappy bot ai, which uses a neural network to classify ingame screenshots and decide on key presses

+> note: this repo was tested on https://flappybird.io/

 ## requirements

 - numpy